What is a CTA? Call to Action Definition and Examples

 • Free Download – As a way to say thank you, download two tracks from our most recent album.

-These are just a few effective call to action examples.
-Each one of these CTAs would have a button or a field directly associated with it to capture the customer’s email address.
+These are just a few effective call-to-action examples.
+Each one of these CTAs would have a button or a field directly associated with it to capture customer information.

-As you can see, a CTA usually encourages the reader to take an action they were likely to take anyway, so they don’t really come off as blatant marketing or sales pitches, but more like a helpful reminder.
+As you can see, a CTA motivates readers to take an action they were likely to take anyway.
+So, they don’t come off as blatant marketing or sales pitches, but more like a helpful reminder.

 Lead Generation

-One of the first things you want to do with your website is to convert a one-time visitor into a potential lead for your business.
-Generally speaking, you want to put these CTAs in a spot that will be quickly seen by the visitor, such as a header at the top of the site or a sidebar that is visible as soon as they open the page.
+One of the first things you want to do with your website is convert a one-time visitor into a potential lead for your business.
+Generally, you want strategically place your CTA to be quickly seen by the visitor.
+Some examples include a header at the top of the site or a sidebar.

-Others have started to use pop-up windows that cover the text of the main page with messages such as “Learn How to Run Your Website Effectively.”
-By stating exactly what they will get out of this call to action, you are increasing your chances that the visitor will click through.
+Others have started to use pop-up windows that cover the main page.
+By stating exactly what they will get out of this call to action, you increase your chances that the visitor will click.

 Sign-Up Form

-The next step to adding these visitors to your lead list is to have them sign up with your website.
-This call to action should include a detailed description of what benefits they will get if they sign up for your newsletter.
-If you are offering monthly investment tips or weekly Internet security tips, then let them know what they will get by entering their information and hitting the submit button.
+The next step to adding these visitors to your lead list is to have them sign up for your website.
+This call to action should include a detailed description of the benefits they will get after signing up.
+If you are offering monthly investment tips or weekly Internet security tips, then let them know what they will get.

 Service or Product Discovery